3.48%

 The loan tenure of a personal loan from the bank ranges anywhere between 1 and 7 years.
 The majority of the banks in Singapore offer loan tenures of up to 5 years.

-A personal loan EMI calculator is a handy tool that helps borrowers like you and me to figure out quickly and easily whether a certain loan offer is more suitable for us than another.
-It clearly shows how much you’re required to pay for each instalment throughout your loan tenure.
+A personal loan EMI calculator is a handy tool that helps borrowers figure out quickly and easily whether a certain loan offer is more suitable for us than another.
+It shows how much we’re required to pay for each instalment throughout our loan tenure.

 It’s easy to use: All you have to do is key in the loan amount, interest rate (per annum), and loan tenure.
 The personal loan EMI calculator will show you the total interest on the loan and the EMI (i.e. the fixed payment amount you have to pay your lender throughout the loan tenure).